kitex-contrib/config-nacos/README.md

 ### Nacos Configuration

 The client is initialized according to the parameters of `Options` and connects to the nacos server.
-If the parameters are empty, the addr, port and namespace of nacos are obtained from the environment variables.
-After the connection is established, the suite subscribes the appropriate configuration based on `configGroup` and `configDataId` to updates its own policy dynamically.
+After the connection is established, the suite subscribes the appropriate configuration based on `Group`, `ServerDataIDFormat` and `ClientDataIDFormat` to updates its own policy dynamically.
 See the environment variables below for specific parameters.

 The configuration format supports `json` and `yaml`.
 You can use the [SetParser](https://github.com/kitex-contrib/config-nacos/blob/eb006978517678dd75a81513142d3faed6a66f8d/nacos/nacos.go#L68) function to customise the format parsing method, and the `CustomFunction` function to customise the format of the subscription function during `NewSuite`.
 ####